VIRGINIA AREA HISTORICAL SOCIETY'S

 Admission to the museum is by donation.
 Tours are given throughout the day.
 The facility is handicapped accessible.
 Arrangements may be made for groups or classes.

 Friends of B'nai Abraham have made the former synagogue into a museum and cultural center.
-Virginia Area Historical is working in partnership with them.
+Virginia Area Historical Society is working in partnership with them.
 The building is located at the corner of 4th Avenue and 5th Street South in Virginia.
-At this time the building is open by appointment only.
+During the summer the center is open on Wednesdays and Fridays from 1:00 until 3:00 or at other times by appointment.
+In the fall, winter and spring it's open by appointment only.
 Please call 218-741-1136 to make arrangements.
-In addition to historical displays, visitors will enjoy the builidng itself with its beautifully restored stained glass windows.
+In addition to historical displays, visitors will enjoy the builidng itself which has been beautifully restored.

 Main Building ·